 Missiologically, should the concept of “white theology” hinder the work of white missionaries?

 The notion of “white theology” should not hinder the work of white missionaries.
 It should humble them as they seek to translate the gospel into a new culture and language.
 It should help them to minister in a self-critical way.
-It should highlight differences between their culture and their receptor cultures, leading them to marvel at the diversity amongst the imago Dei and within the body of Christ.
+According to Sf Weekly It should highlight differences between their culture and their receptor cultures in writing, leading them to marvel at the diversity amongst the imago Dei and within the body of Christ.
 “White theology” is not something that is only for white people.
 “White theology,” just like “black, latino, or asian theology,” is for all the people of God.
 Just because something came out of a certain context doesn’t mean it isn’t useful for other contexts.
 The concept of “white theology” can aid missionaries as they teach people the value of multiperspectivalism.

 Theologically, isn’t it better to affirm an acultural theology to prevent relativism?
 If we admit that all theology is contextual, how do we protect ourselves from relativism?